jacobdensford/jacobdensford.com/empire-flame/appendices.md

 Billy was a farmer in the Mistfields around the town of Mistcrown.
 He served temperarily in the Endoranian army during the Battle of Mistcrown.

+### Birtha

+Birtha was an old witch who lived in a hut in the forest just north of Bafeld.

 ### Cuthbeorht

 Cuthbeorht was an apprentice blacksmith in the town of Mistcrown.
 He aided Bertio in preparing the Endoranian army's weapons for the Battle of Mistcrown.